Dakota Fanning: 2020s

 In 2023, Fanning had a starring role in The Watchers, a supernatural film set in Ireland.
 In December 2019, it had been announced that Fanning and her sister Elle Fanning would star together in an adaption of Kristin Hannah's 2015 novel, The Nightingale, which is set to be directed by Mélanie Laurent.
 In March 2021, the sisters announced the formation of a production company, Lewellen Pictures.
 Their company has a first-look deal with MRC Television/Civic Center Media.

 In March 2023, Fanning was cast to star in the Netflix miniseries The Perfect Couple.
+In the same year, a The Bell Jar adaptation to which Fanning was attached was being considered for a TV series.
+Development has remained on hold.
 Fanning starred in The Equalizer 3, reuniting with Denzel Washington.
-In 2025, Fanning was nominated for a Golden Globes and Primetime Emmy Awards for Best Supporting Actress for her performance in the Netflix series Ripley as Marge Sherwood.
+She was nominated for a 2025 Golden Globes and Primetime Emmy Awards for Best Supporting Actress for her performance in the Netflix series Ripley as Marge Sherwood.

 Personal life

-In June 2011, Fanning graduated from Campbell Hall School in Studio City, California, where she participated on the varsity spirit cheerleading squad and was twice voted homecoming queen.
-From 2011 to 2014, she attended the Gallatin School of Individualized Study at New York University majoring in women's studies, with a focus on the portrayal of women in film and culture.
+Fanning has been interviewed extensively on the transition from child stardom to adult roles, a transition notorious for its difficulties.
+In 2024, she told The Cut she was asked "super inappropriate questions" as a child, such as how she was able to have friends.
+In an article comparing her work to Paris Hilton, Fanning said she had "a lot of compassion for people who have been made into examples."
+She emphasizes treating younger actors as ordinary peers on set.
+Upon the premature death of Brittany Murphy, herself a child actress, Fanning paid tribute in the media and online.

+From 2013 to 2016, she was in a relationship with model Jamie Strachan.
+She has lived in Toluca Lake, Los Angeles since 2019.
+Her parents divorced in 2018.